Why Levothyroxine Causes Weight Gain and How to Prevent it

 Don't let your doctor convince you that you are hyperthyroid when you have crushing fatigue, weight gain, hair loss and constipation - it just doesn't work that way and you can't tell someone they are hyperthyroid based on their TSH alone.

-Here is another very interesting study that compared people taking Natural Dessicated Thyroid to those taking Levothyroxine:
+Here is another very interesting study that compared people taking Natural Desiccated Thyroid to those taking Levothyroxine:

-This study showed that patients taking Natural Dessicated Thyroid (Like armour thyroid, naturethroid and westhroid) experienced more weight loss and HALF of the people in the study said that they preferred taking NDT over levothyroxine.
+This study showed that patients taking Natural Desiccated Thyroid (Like Armour thyroid, Nature-throid and WP Thyroid) experienced more weight loss and HALF of the people in the study said that they preferred taking NDT over levothyroxine.

 And here is another very important study comparing equivalent dosing (based on pituitary function and TSH) of T4 medication vs T3 only medication: